okbreathe/redux-api-resources/README.md

 * `afterEvent` - Callback fired immediately after and event is triggered, but before the store is updated
 * `normalize` - Normalize input for the Redux store.
 Common use case is maintaining data as one type in your store, and another for presentation
 * `format` - Transforms the value in the Redux store for presentation.
 Used in conjunction with normalize to maintain the correct state and view types
 * `eventHandler` - Handles all events specified by `eventType`.
-Should return the value for the store
+Should return the value for the store.
+To maximize compatibility with arbitrary user widgets

 ### Reducer